-I’ve 2 companies competing w/ eachother over the upfront bonus & royalty.
-The 2nd company just presented an offer that outweighs the formers offer.
-I informed the former of my decision to go with the newer offer and the former states they want to counter - offer.
+I’ve 2 companies competing with each other over the upfront bonus and royalty.
+The 2nd company just presented an offer that outweighs the former’s offer.
+I informed the former of my decision to go with the newer offer and the former states they want to counter-offer.
 Am I supposed to just play middleman here?
-The $$ is important to me now so further reaching patience is wearing thinner though the competition is intriguing.
+The money is important to me now, so further reaching patience is wearing thinner though the competition is intriguing.
 What if a 3rd party steps forth?

 That’s intriguing!
-I would be sure to have a knowledgable lawyer look over each offer before agreeing or signing.
+I would be sure to have a knowledgeable lawyer look over each offer before agreeing or signing.

 Exactly!
 The bonus and royalty are important, but the clauses in the lease are more important as they can hold your family for generations.
 Investing in good legal advice can pay off in the long run.

-Do you know a good attorney in ND who is taking on new clients?
+Do you know a good attorney in North Dakota who is taking on new clients?
 Thanks

 I do not, but several have been posted on the forum in the last couple of weeks.